JULLACE/Minesweeper-SFML/README.md

 # Board Layout

-Using 0s and 1s in a regular txt file,
+On top of having randomized board layouts, you can use 0s and 1s in a regular txt file to create a custom board.

 ```
 0000100000000000000000000